Disclosure: PCBuildRanked earns from qualifying Amazon purchases through affiliate links in this article.

 MSI MAG B650 Tomahawk WiFi

 Three M.2 slots are available: two connect directly to the CPU via PCIe 4.0 x4, one through the B650 chipset.
-The CPU-connected slots are the correct ones for your primary and secondary NVMe drives — no chipset-routing latency means the Samsung 990 Pro hits its rated 7,450 MB/s without interference.
+The CPU-connected slots are correct for your primary and secondary NVMe drives — no chipset-routing latency means the Samsung 990 Pro hits its rated 7,450 MB/s without interference.

 WiFi 6E operates on the 6GHz band at up to 3.6 Gbps theoretical — faster than most home fiber connections.
 The 2.5GbE LAN port handles direct wired connections with lower latency than any Wi-Fi standard for competitive play.